shashank-iitj/phdataviz/README.md

 In order to give a summary of metrics of a particular day, I have computed and displayed medians of 3 metrics viz. # of products launches, votes and comments.

+The map updates as a user hovers over various days on the graph.
+One can toggle between the number of Products launched and votes metric to clearing visualise the benefits on launching on weekend.

 ## Feedback
 Initially, I had just plotted the products on a geographical map and my friend Mayank pointed out,